davidand36/SimpleExpressServerForHeroku/README.md

 This project provides an easy way to deploy a Web server on Heroku.
 It will serve "static" files, including HTML, CSS, JavaScript, and images.

+In addition to serving static files, this server echoes any form data posted to it back to the client.
+This is for instructional/experimental purposes.

 Everything here is free, mostly open-source.
 Heroku is free for modest sites where performance is not important.

 ## Instructions